nicksmith100/mp3-fotl/README.md

     </details>

 - **Line-up page**: Provides schedule information and details of artists playing, including:
   - A day-by-day **Schedule** with collapsible menu utilising the [Boostrap Accordion](https://getbootstrap.com/docs/5.3/components/accordion/) component.
+Showtime information is compiled in the backend application using information from the database and served to the template, which parses the information and displays it accordingly.
   - An **Artist Index** with hyperlinks to provide easy access to artist information.
+The list of artists is retrieved from the database by the backend application and served to the template to form the links.
   - Individual **Artist Cards** utilising [Boostrap Cards](https://getbootstrap.com/docs/5.3/components/card/), and [Masonry layout](https://masonry.desandro.com/), providing a photo of the artist, a list of their appearances, and an external link to their website.
 Each card also includes a transition which flips the card to display the artist's biography.
+The information provided in each card is retrieved from the database by the backend application and served to the template.

   All elements are responsive, for example the stage listings within the Schedule appearing side-by-side on lg viewports but vertically stacked on xs viewports, and the Artist Cards behaving similarly.